 “Activity” or “Activities,” means construction, alteration, operation, maintenance, abandonment, or removal of any stormwater management system, dam, impoundment, reservoir, works [including dredging or filling, as those terms are defined in Sections 373.403(13) and (14), F.S.], and appurtenant works.

+“Agency” means the Department of Environmental Protection, the water management districts, and local governments delegated authority to implement the environmental resource permit program under Part IV of Chapter 373, F.S., in accordance with Section 373.441, F.S.

 “Alter” means to extend a dam or works beyond maintenance in its original condition, including changes which may increase or diminish the flow or storage of surface water which may affect the safety of such dam or works [Section 373.403(7), F.S.].
 Routine custodial maintenance and repairs shall not constitute alterations.

-“Agency” means the Department of Environmental Protection, the water management districts, and local governments delegated authority to implement the environmental resource permit program under Part IV of Chapter 373, F.S., in accordance with Section 373.441, F.S.

 “Appurtenant works" means any artificial improvements to a dam which might affect the safety of such dam or, when employed, might affect the holding capacity of such dam or of the reservoir or impoundment created by such dam.
 [Section 373.403(2), F.S.]

-“Aquifer” shall mean a geologic formation, group of formations, or part of a formation capable of yielding a significant amount of ground water to wells, springs or surface water.

 “Aquatic plant” means a plant, including the roots, which typically floats on water or requires water for its entire structural support, or which will desiccate outside of water.

 “Aquatic preserves” means those areas designated in Part II, Chapter 258, F.S.

+“Aquifer” shall mean a geologic formation, group of formations, or part of a formation capable of yielding a significant amount of ground water to wells, springs, or surface water.

+“Aquitard” or “Confining Layer” means a layer of low permeability material, such as clay or rock, adjacent to an aquifer that functions to prevent the transmission of significant quantities of groundwater flow under normal hydraulic gradients.

 “Artificial structure” means any object constructed or installed by man which has a water management effect, including, but without limitation thereof, dikes, levees, embankments, ditches, canals, conduits, channels, culverts, and pipes.

 “Artificial waters,” “artificial waterway,” “artificially created waterway,” or “artificial watercourse” means bodies of water that were totally excavated from uplands, do not overlap historic wetlands or other surface waters, and were not created as a part of a mitigation plan.

-“As-Built drawings” means plans certified by a registered professional that accurately represent the constructed condition of a project, including identifying any substantial deviations from the permitted design.
+“As-Built drawings” or “record drawings” means plans certified by a registered professional that accurately represent the constructed condition of a project, including identifying any substantial deviations from the permitted design.
 See subparagraph 62-330.310(4)(a)1, F.A.C.

+“Average annual nutrient load or loading” means the product of annual runoff volumes and land use appropriate event mean nutrient concentrations for total phosphorus (TP) and total nitrogen (TN).

+“Best Management Practice (BMP) for sediment and erosion control” means a practice or combination of practices, based on research, field-testing, and expert review, to be the most effective and practicable, including economic and technological considerations, to prevent or reduce erosion processes and sediment transport downstream.

+“Best Management Practice (BMP) for stormwater treatment” means a practice or combination of practices, based on research, field-testing, and expert review, to be the most effective and practicable, including economic and technological considerations, of improving water quality by reducing excess nutrients and other pollutant loads in water.
+Traditional BMPs for stormwater treatment are identified and described in Appendix O and the applicable AH Volume II, while provisions for proposing alternative BMPs are specified in section 9.5.2 of this Volume.